radiator-software/radiator-faq/index.md

 Connection to Oracle database needs a bit more preparations than some other databases.

-Before configuring Radiator, install and configure the needed Oracle tools and libraries, and test the database connection using Oracle's `sqlplus` command.
+Before configuring Radiator, install and configure the needed Oracle tools and libraries, and test the database connection using Oracle's sqlplus tool.

 For Oracle Instant Client, install the following packages: